Ira: Efficient Transaction Replay for Distributed Systems: Model and Preliminaries

 \section{Model and Preliminaries}

-\parhead{Belady's MIN Algorithm} Belady's MIN algorithm~\cite{beladyStudyReplacementAlgorithms1966}, proved optimal by Mattson et al.~\cite{mattsonEvaluationTechniquesStorage1970}, provides the theoretically optimal cache replacement policy: when eviction is necessary, evict the item whose next access is \emph{furthest in the future}.
-This policy minimizes total cache misses but requires knowledge of future accesses; information that is typically unavailable.
-In primary-backup replication, however, the primary has already executed the workload and possesses this knowledge. \sysname{} exploits this observation: the primary encodes future access information as \emph{hints} that enable backups to implement near-optimal cache replacement.
+\parhead{Cache Optimization with Future Knowledge} Belady's MIN algorithm~\cite{beladyStudyReplacementAlgorithms1966}, proved optimal by Mattson et al.~\cite{mattsonEvaluationTechniquesStorage1970}, provides the theoretically optimal cache replacement policy: when eviction is necessary, evict the item whose next access is \emph{furthest in the future}.
+However, when the cache can hold the entire working set, a simpler strategy---\emph{prefetching}---is more effective: load all required keys before execution begins, eliminating misses entirely.
+Both strategies require knowledge of future accesses, information that is typically unavailable but is available to the primary in primary-backup replication~(\Cref{subsec:ira-architecture}).